vaisakh-mohanan/AzureDevOps/Configure AKS.md

   echo "Service principal ID: $USER_NAME" echo "Service principal password: $PASSWORD"

-  Note : Might be some issues whie creating Service principle above if you are not a account owner or lower permissions In that Case use Managed Identity refer : https://docs.microsoft.com/en-us/azure/aks/use-managed-identity
+  Note :  if you are not a account owner or lower permissions Might be some issues whie creating Service principle as mentioned above, In that Case use Managed Identity refer : https://docs.microsoft.com/en-us/azure/aks/use-managed-identity